Harris Berman

-Harris A. Berman (1937/8 – October 30, 2021) was an American physician and was the dean of the Tufts University School of Medicine.
+Harris Alan Berman (May 30, 1938 – October 30, 2021) was an American physician who was the dean of the Tufts University School of Medicine.

 Early life and education

-Born in Concord, New Hampshire, Berman completed his undergraduate education at Harvard College and graduated from Columbia University College of Physicians and Surgeons in 1964.
+Berman was born on May 30, 1938 in Concord, New Hampshire.
+He completed his undergraduate education at Harvard College and graduated from Columbia University College of Physicians and Surgeons in 1964.
 He completed his residency in internal medicine and a fellowship in infectious disease at Tufts Medical Center.